All Articles

 3. Determine the data you want to collect

-Sales reps need to collect and review data to help them understand how your product or service can fit each potential customer’s needs.
+Sales reps need to collect and review data and essential sales pipeline metrics to help them understand how your product or service can fit each potential customer's needs.
 Make a list of what you need to know about each lead throughout each step of the process.

 This will be tailored to your industry, product, or service, but common data points include: